veebch/photon/README.md

 Solder the power shim to the pico.
 Connect the Lipo battery to the shim.
-Then connect the rest of the components as follows:
+Then connect the rest of the components to the GPIO pins as follows:

 The light sensor: